Camilo Artiga-Purcell is general counsel at Kiteworks. Views are the author’s own.

 Cyber and compliance risk landscape

-The current cyber and compliance risk landscape is marked by increasingly sophisticated attacks, regulatory pressures, and sector-specific vulnerabilities.
+The cyber and compliance risk landscape is marked by increasingly sophisticated attacks, regulatory pressures, and sector-specific vulnerabilities.
 Legal professionals must navigate these challenges, particularly as ransomware, class action lawsuits, and sectoral risks intensify.

 Key Risks and Trends